Did you know that by the time we become 7 years old our beliefs are instilled?

-It’s the feeling of being worthy and having self respect, having the right to be successful, achieving values and enjoying fruits of efforts.
+It’s the feeling of being worthy and having self-respect, having the right to be successful, achieving values and enjoying the fruits of efforts.

 What is Self Esteem?

-Self esteem is internal, it’s what you feel.
-It can’t be predicted by level of success, it’s linked to personal qualities, it’s others appraisal of us.
-Our positive mind chatter increases our self esteem through pleasure and pride in our achievements, it empowers, energises and motivates us.
+Self-esteem is internal, it’s what you feel.
+It can’t be predicted by the level of success, it’s linked to personal qualities, it’s others’ appraisal of us.
+Our positive mind chatter increases our self-esteem through pleasure and pride in our achievements; it empowers, energises and motivates us.

-Think about a situation where you need to appear confident, to secure a promotion or a new contract for example, you must face that situation with confidence and believe the outcome will be good.
-In these situations, you may employ a coach to help you achieve your goal and work on your personal beliefs to empower you through raising your self esteem and confidence.
+Think about a situation where you need to appear confident to secure a promotion or a new contract for example; you must face that situation with confidence and believe the outcome will be good.
+In these situations, you may employ a coach to help you achieve your goal and work on your personal beliefs to empower you by raising your self-esteem and confidence.

 How did Bannister achieve the impossible?

-It’s stories like this that inspired me to work with a team of disengaged people and take them on a journey of self discovery resulting in me achieving the impossible to write, publish and launch my book “Empowering Employee Engagement – How to Ignite your team for peak performance” available in paperback or kindle at www.amazon.co.uk
+It’s stories like this that inspired me to work with a team of disengaged people and take them on a journey of self-discovery resulting in me achieving the impossible to write, publish and launch my book “Empowering Employee Engagement – How to Ignite your team for peak performance” available in paperback or kindle at https://amzn.to/38DXCtK

 I work with people to help them dream about the life they want, believe in their confidence to make it happen to achieve their goals.
 If you have a dream and your beliefs and confidence are holding you back, then contact me on 07710 382 764 or via email email@example.com